ask8000/GroupPearedBeta/README.md

 -Update the team member information.

--Make a consistent, more compact header that is the same on every page for reusability
+-✅Make a consistent, more compact header that is the same on every page for reusability

 Do these later if you have time!